digitaldrreamer/haveibeendrained/README.md

 ## 🤝 Contributing

-This project was built for the Solana Student Hackathon.
+This project was built for the Solana Hackathon.
 Contributions welcome!

 1. Fork the repository
 2. Create a feature branch